-Man accused of shooting intoxicated home intruder faces voluntary manslaughter charges
+Man accused of shooting intoxicated trespasser faces voluntary manslaughter charges

 Tennessee homeowner reportedly fought with an intoxicated intruder before gunshots rang out

-A Tennessee homeowner was arrested and is facing voluntary manslaughter charges after allegedly shooting and killing an intoxicated intruder.
+A Tennessee homeowner was arrested and is facing voluntary manslaughter charges after allegedly shooting and killing an intoxicated man who was in the homeowner's yard.

-Police responded to a home in Morristown on Wednesday over an intoxicated intruder.
+Police responded to a home in Morristown on Wednesday after reports of an intoxicated man at the residence.
 The homeowner, Thaddeus Wallace, 53, and the intoxicated man began fighting, according to police, which then escalated to gunfire.

 TWO MEN BREAK INTO HOME OF ARMED RESIDENT, SHOOTOUT LEAVES SUSPECT IN CRITICAL CONDITION

-Shots were fired before police arrived on the scene, where they found 44-year-old Brian Stone unresponsive and laying on his back with a gunshot wound to the head.
+Shots were fired before police arrived on the scene, where they found 44-year-old Brian Stone outside the home unresponsive and laying on his back with a gunshot wound to the head.
 A 9mm Kel-Tec P-11 pistol was reportedly found in the home.

 Wallace was arrested and faces charges of voluntary manslaughter.